nodejitsu/handbook/content/articles/a-quickstart/faq.md

 <hr>
 ## Can I use [cluster](https://github.com/LearnBoost/cluster) to improve the availability of my app?

 Nodejitsu's cloud services watch your programs for you!
 You shouldn't have to do anything special to keep your apps running.
-If you need to scale your app, we offer the simply way of "[drones](/features#feature/drones)", you can add many drones to fit your needs.
+If you need to scale your app, we offer the simple way of "[drones](/features#feature/drones)", where you can add more drones to fit your needs.

 [meta:title]: <> (FAQ)